 Note: wild horses are WILD.
 They are not tamed and just like you wouldn’t walk up to a moose or a bear and start petting them, you don’t want to get too close to a wild horse either.
 Even though they look just like domesticated horses you see on farms, these animals are in charge of their own lives and how they react to humans.

 For your last big activity of the day, take a ride on the V & T Railway!
 A restored rail line that used to cart ore from the silver mines to the mills, you can actually go rail biking on the old tracks.
-It’s actually an awesome activity that’s both fun and a bit of a workout.
+It’s actually an awesome thing to do that’s both fun and a bit of a workout.

 As you bike along the old train route, you’ll see remnants of mining days including stone walls and dilapidated wooden structures.
 Keep your eyes peeled for the wild horses too!
 At the end of the line, enjoy a hike down to the Carson River or along the top of the canyon, following the remaining railway path.